stcybrdgs/myPython-refresher/README.md

-A collection of mini programs exploring Python.
+A scratch sheet of Python patterns for refresher purposes